peterbn/EDx52display/README.md

 - Planet Gravity (!)
 - Available materials for the planet, if any

+## Buttons / Navigation

+This tool will use both function wheels on the MFD.

+The left wheel will scroll between pages

+The right wheel will scroll a page up and down

+**Pressing** the right wheel will refresh data from EDSM.
+The display will cache values from EDSM to avoid hitting their API rate limit.
+Pressing this button will update with new data, which is useful if you have recently scanned the system and uploaded data with ED Market Connector or similar tools.

 ## Troubleshooting

 This application reads the journal files of your elite dangerous installation.